quickfixgo/quickfix/CONTRIBUTING.md

 We welcome pull requests, bug fixes and issue reports.

-Please direct questions about using the library to the [Mailing List](https://groups.google.com/forum/#!forum/quickfixgo).
+Please direct questions about using the library to the [Mailing List](https://groups.google.com/forum/#!forum/long-bridge).

 Before proposing a large change, please discuss your change by raising an issue.

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository
-* Submit a pull request to the repository in the QuickFIXGo Organization
+* Submit a pull request to the repository in the long-bridge Organization

 ## Notes